Ayesha-Nadeem1/BBC-Clone/README.md

 # BBC-Clone
-It's a bbc home page clone
+It's a bbc home page clonecreated with HTML and CSS